Purchase the Day Trips Around Rochester book on Amazon

 September

-Early September to late October is the ideal time for apple picking.
+The ideal time for apple picking is from early September to late October.
 Farms along Lake Ontario’s southern shore offer a bountiful harvest of mouthwatering varieties, such as Honeycrisp, Jonagold, Autumn Crisp, Twenty Ounce, CrimsonCrisp, Macoun, Empire, Red Delicious, Fuji, Golden Delicious, Jonamac, MacIntosh, Cortland, Gala, Ida Red, Granny Smith, and Cameo.
 Embark on an adventure to find the most delicious cider, fry cakes, fritters, and slushies.
 Each farm offers its specialties, and it’s up to you to determine who deserves the title for the best apple treats.

-Enjoy festivals celebrating grape, peach, apple, pumpkin, garlic, and tomato harvests throughout September.
+Enjoy festivals celebrating the harvests of grapes, peaches, apples, pumpkins, garlic, and tomatoes throughout September.
 Experience a season full of pumpkin-picking, corn mazes, hayrides, train rides, and other agriculture-themed activities at Stokoe, Wickham, and Long Acre Farms.

 Beyond the farms, the city buzzes with excitement.
 Immerse yourself in the vibrant arts and culture scene at the Rochester Fringe Festival and the Memorial Art Gallery’s Clothesline Festival.
 These events showcase a diverse range of creative expressions that are sure to captivate your imagination.